dduril/ruby-samples/readme.md

 # Ruby on Rails

-The goal is to provide a Ruby on Rails primer with resources for getting started, essential websites and general examples of the Ruby programming language and Rails command-line interface.
+The goal is to provide a Ruby on Rails primer with resources for getting started, essential websites and examples of the Ruby programming language and Rails command-line interface.

+Included here are popular links for Ruby Programming and Ruby on Rails Web Development.

+Additional code samples and command-line scripts will be added to appropriate folders.

+---

 ### Getting Started